Find Affordable College Courses

 Of the 30 students majoring in social sciences at Brown, 63% are male and 37% are female.

-University of Massachusetts Amherst landed the #6 spot in the 2023 rankings for the most popular doctor’s degree social sciences programs.
-Located in the large suburb of Amherst, UMass Amherst is a public school with a very large student population.
+University of Massachusetts Amherst came in at #6 in this year’s edition of the Most Popular Social Sciences Doctor’s Degree Schools in the New England Region ranking.
+Located in the large suburb of Amherst, UMass Amherst is a public college with a very large student population.

 About 36% of the students majoring in social sciences at the school are women while 64% are male.

-University of Connecticut landed the #7 spot in the 2023 rankings for the most popular doctor’s degree social sciences programs.
-Located in the suburb of Storrs, UCONN is a public school with a very large student population.
+University of Connecticut came in at #7 in this year’s edition of the Most Popular Social Sciences Doctor’s Degree Schools in the New England Region ranking.
+Located in the suburb of Storrs, UCONN is a public college with a very large student population.

 About 38% of the students majoring in social sciences at the school are women while 63% are male.

-Read full report on Social Sciences at University of Connecticut
+Full Social Sciences at University of Connecticut Report

 #8